 AbstractAd Exchanges are emerging Internet markets where advertisers may purchase display ad placements, in real-time and based on specific viewer information, directly from publishers via a simple auction mechanism.
 Advertisers join these markets with a pre-specified budget and participate in multiple second-price auctions over the length of a campaign.
 This paper studies the competitive landscape that arises in Ad Exchanges and the implications for publishers' decisions.
-Our first main contribution is to introduce the novel notion of a Fluid Mean Field Equilibrium (FMFE) that is behaviorally appealing, computationally tractable, and in some important cases yields a closed-form characterization.
-Moreover, we show that a FMFE approximates well the rational behavior of advertisers in large markets.
-Our second main contribution is to use this framework to provide sharp prescriptions for key auction design decisions that publishers face in these markets, such as the reserve price, the allocation of impressions to the exchange versus an alternative channel, and the disclosure of viewers' information.
-Notably, we show that proper adjustment of the reserve price is key in (1) making profitable for the publisher to try selling all impressions in the exchange before utilizing the alternative channel; and (2) compensating for the thinner markets created by greater disclosure of viewers' information.
+The presence of budgets introduces dynamic interactions among advertisers that need to be taken into account when attempting to characterize the bidding landscape or the impact of changes in the auction design.
+To this end, we introduce the notion of a Fluid Mean Field Equilibrium (FMFE) that is behaviorally appealing, computationally tractable, and in some important cases yields a closed-form characterization.
+We establish that a FMFE approximates well the rational behavior of advertisers in these markets.
+We then show how this framework may be used to provide sharp prescriptions for key auction design decisions that publishers face in these markets.
+In particular, we show that ignoring budgets, a common practice in this literature, can result in significant profit losses for the publisher when setting the reserve price.

 View Ideas at Work: Feature